No one seemed to mind being sent to Muscat. That alone created a feeling of intrigue in me, for the Sultanate of Oman.

 I still somehow haven’t visited the Grand Mosque after being in Muscat twice.
-However, colleagues who have gone report that it is well worth visiting as it is quite beautiful architecture inside and out.
-Non-Muslims may enter (a really good guide for dressing norms generally in the Middle East and mosque visits specifically is linked here) and there is a tour that takes you around.
+However, colleagues who have gone report that it is well worth visiting as the architecture is quite beautiful inside and out.
+Non-Muslims may enter and there is a tour that takes you around.

 The Royal Opera House

 The Opera House itself is a very impressive building.
-My friend Lucien approves of the acoustics.
+Lucien approves of the acoustics.
 There are nice cafes and restaurants around it, even dessert-specific ones.
-At the time of my visit there, they were preparing for national day performances, so the military band was practicing in the plaza nearby.
+At the time of my visit, they were preparing for Oman national day performances, so the military band was practicing in the plaza nearby.

 The fish being landed were generally quite large.
-I wondered how their fisheries are doing, since most fisheries in the world are quite stressed today.
+I wondered how their fisheries were doing, since most fisheries in the world are quite stressed today.

 It is possible to do some scuba diving from Muscat.
-According to Lucien, it’s not so much a coral reef sort of diving, but more for the megafauna.
+According to Lucien, it’s not so much reef diving, but more for megafauna.
 I have yet to explore this.
 I attempted to do so in a subsequent trip, but ended up snorkelling in Daymaniyat Marine Reserve instead.

-One of the nights we were all in Muscat, Chian took us to a proper Arab restaurant.
-The other night, we went street.
+For one of the nights we were all in Muscat, Chian took us to a proper Arab restaurant.
+For the other night, we went street food.

-There is agriculture in Oman in the Jabal Akhdar (literally, ‘green mountain’) highlands, and the wetter Salalah region.
+There is agriculture in Oman in the Jabal Akhdar (literally, ‘green mountain’) highlands, as well as the wetter Salalah region.
 But overall, you get the idea.

 Muscat street-side kiosks or ‘warung‘ style is the more common sort of local dining out or takeout experience.

 Apparently, it is entirely possible – and some people actually do this, which my Asian sensitivities would not allow me to do with a straight face – to drop by after dinner just for some free coffee and halwa dessert.
-Intentionally.
+On purpose!

-Anyway, what you do with these trays of samples, is that you cut out a small amount to taste from the different plates.
+Anyway, what you do with these trays of samples, is that you cut out a small amount to taste.
 And if you like them, you buy some to take home.
 I bought a plain dark sugar one, and another with saffron in.
 If you refrigerate them, they last forever.